Effort optimism: Consequences Involved with Effort Optimism

 Because of effort optimism, under-education is very prevalent in society.
-In the United States, under-education is a serious problem for minorities.
-As stated above, people of color are seriously under-educated in comparison with white people.
-Apart from huge financial gaps, people of color face other problems, such as a lack of motivation to further their education because they are told beginning in their youth that they are not as important as whites, whether literally or figuratively.
-In fact, a study conducted in 2004 by the Harvard Education Publishing Group, showed that people of color are less likely to obtain post secondary degrees after high school because so many of them never graduate high school.
+In the United States, under-education is a significant problem for minorities.
+As stated above, people of color are seriously under-educated compared to white people.
+Apart from major financial gaps, people of color face other problems, such as a lack of motivation to further their education because they are told beginning in their youth that they are not as important as whites, literally or figuratively.
+A study conducted in 2004 by the Harvard Education Publishing Group showed that people of color are less likely to obtain post-secondary degrees after high school because so many of them never graduate high school.

-More serious consequences follow not graduating high school.
-In today's society, almost every career requires a college degree, now even a graduate degree.
-The number of unemployment in the United States is very high, however it is significantly higher for those without a college education.
+Significant consequences follow not graduating high school.
+In today's society, almost every career requires a college or even graduate degree.
+The rate of unemployment in the United States is very high and is significantly higher for those without a college education.
 Unemployment in the United States in 2014 is approximately 4.5% for those with a college degree and 12.5% for those without a high school diploma.

-These consequences can be averted if only we aren't taught in our youth that we can't do something.
-If instead children in schools are taught the curricula that is needed to accomplish these so-called impossible tasks, then there would be more students graduating high school.
+These consequences can be averted if we are not taught in our youth that we can't do something.
+If children in schools are taught the curricula that are needed to accomplish these so-called impossible tasks, then there would be more high school graduates.
 There would be more people interested in pursuing post-secondary education.
-It would help even more if education is taught on the basis of learning and intelligence, not one's race.
-Effort optimism would not be relevant if all students are taught equally and there was no divide between majority and minority students in schools.
+It would help even more if education is taught based on learning and intelligence, not one's race.
+Effort optimism would not be relevant if all students were taught equally and there was no divide between majority and minority students in schools.